 • Example: after your 4th absence, a 90% will become an 80%

 • Example: after your 4th absence and 2nd tardy, your 80% will become an F

 You will have homework in this class . . . except you will be doing most of it in the studio.
 You should spend a minimum of 6 hours in the studio outside class time to be successful.
 The more time you spend in the studio the more successful you will be.
 If you make more . . .
 You will learn more!

 Each assignment should be evaluated and graded as it is completed.
 It is your responsibility to show me each assignment as it is completed.

-Since ceramic work has two stages of completion, you will be graded on turning your completed greenware in on time, and you will be graded on your glazed work at the end of the semester.
+Since ceramic work has two stages of completion, you will be graded on turning your completed greenware in on time, and you will be graded on your glazed work near the end of the semester.

 As art is subjective, I will be grading your assignments with some of the following criteria (depending on the assignment):

 Your final grade will be determined by a formula similar to the one below: